Ami-Solution/mobchain/README.md

 # Advanced Mobility Infrastructure Solution

 Advanced Mobility Infrastructure Solutions are part of the ERC20-AMIS Token Future, options and crypto derivatives Projects.
-Amis Transportation is a basic web front end designed to interact with on-chain smart contract ditributing reputation tokens and mobility tokens.
+Amis Transportation is a basic web front end designed to interact with on-chain smart contract distributing reputation/sustainability tokens and mobility assets.

 ## AMIS Transportation
 This project was kickedoff during the BIOTS2018 Hackathon.
 The aim of AMIS is to offer a decentralized transportation system touching ground-sea-air mobility markets for people and consumer goods.